jpchap/mf_rollmint/README.md

 ABCI-client implementation for Optimistic Rollups.

-This branch specifically includes ABCI++ Vote Extensions.
+This fork specifically includes ABCI++ Vote Extensions.
 These will be used to decentralize the oracle set and involve them in block production.

 Design document: <https://docs.google.com/document/d/12gZow_JTJjRrmaD2mNTmYniLhyxVLSyDd7Fbxo5UnA8/edit?usp=sharing>